 Coordinated entry is an important process through which people experiencing homelessness can access the crisis response system in a streamlined way, have their strengths and needs quickly assessed, and get quickly connected to appropriate, tailored housing and mainstream services within a community or designated region.
 The Georgia Balance of State Continuum of Care's coordinated entry system uses standardized assessment tools and practices.
-These standardized tools and practices provide the ability for households to gain access to the best options to address their needs, incorporating participants’ choice.
+These standardized tools and practices provide the ability for households to gain access to the best options to address their needs while emphasizing choice.
 The most intensive interventions are prioritized for those with the highest needs.

-The BoS will have a toll-free hotline, 1-844-249-8367, that anyone in any part of the state can call to be connected to funded agencies in their area for emergency shelter or housing assistance.
-CoC staff will be tracking the referrals made by the hotline and ensure that agencies follow up with the individuals or families.
-Funded agencies outside of the four implementation sites are required to assess clients using the VI-SPDAT and prioritize their permenant housing resources on an agency level.
-Detailed instructions on that process can be found in the CES in the BoS CoC Webinar.
-BoS CoC CES staff are working on a second wave of implementation sites and will continue to work with current implementations to grow to cover a multi-county region.
+The BoS has a toll-free hotline, 1-844-249-8367, that anyone in any part of the state can call to be connected to funded agencies and CES access points in their area for emergency shelter or housing assistance.
+Funded agencies outside of the implementation sites are required to assess clients using the VI-SPDAT and prioritize their permanent housing resources on an agency level.
+Detailed instructions on that process can be found in the CES in the BoS CoC Webinar, which is linked below.

-To assist communities in this transition, the BoS CoC has created a wide variety of tools and training.
+To assist communities in understanding and implementing coordinated entry, the BoS CoC has created a wide variety of tools and training.
 The training webinars are linked below.
 To explore other tools, please use the buttons below.

-For more information, contact the Coordinated Entry System Coordinator, Rebecca Hickom, at Rebecca.email@example.com.
+For more information, contact a Coordinated Entry System Coordinator.